The GeoLock® Street Creep Repair System provides a permanent, reliable solution for any home.

 Installing new expansion joints, combined with the Geo-Lock™ Wall Anchor System, is exactly what you need to stabilize foundations that have been damaged by street creep!
 Carolina Basement Systems is experienced in applying the right techniques for your home.

 Call or contact us online to restore your foundation today!
-We serve homeowners in Greensboro, Winston Salem, High Point and areas nearby.
+We serve homeowners in Greensboro, Winston-Salem, Durham and areas nearby.

 The existing expansion joint between the driveway and garage is fully compressed.